kyokuto52/kyokuto52.github.io/_posts/2021-05-24-Unity-Game-Crane.markdown

 tags: [Develop, Unity, C#]
 categories: develop
 ---
-This is a Claw Crane game made by Unity built-in physical engine.
+This is a claw crane game created with Unity’s built-in physics engine.

-You can catch my portrait album in this game.
+In this game, you can try to catch my portrait photo album with the claw!